trexjacket/trexjacket/docs_src/learningpath.rst

     :shadow:
     :class: tut-btn

-    Recommended resource: Sales Forecasting
+    Recommended Resource: Accessing the underlying JS API

 Advanced users should be comfortable performing the following tasks:

 - Style your extension to match the Tableau dashboard
-- Use the JS API directly using either ._proxy or just import them directly
+- Use the JS API directly